dVerschaeve/dverschaeve.github.io/_posts/2021-02-08-PowerShell-Module-Maintenance.md

 ```powershell
 Install-Module -Name 'ModuleName'
 ```
-Whith the above command, you migt get prompted to trust the repository.
+With the above command, you migt get prompted to trust the repository.
 You can suppress this by adding the -Force parameter to the Install-Module command.
 An essential part when you want to automate this in a script.

 ![Install-Module](/assets/posts/20210205-01/Install-Module.png){:class="img-responsive"}